Updated January 12, 2021

 Skyping with family and messaging friends every day may help you feel connected with people back home.
 However, it may mean excessive screen time and less social time with people in your new, local circle.

 Your family is always your backbone, you should feel free to go to them, but enjoying life in the present moment is also essential.
 When you are abroad, NOW is the time you grow, learn to be independent, build new friendships, experience new things, and build your new home.

 It’d be hard to feel at home in your new home if your attention and time are always invested in your “old” home.
 Stay in touch with home, yes, but not too much. 😉

 8. Bring some elements from home to feel at home

-This one is underestimated yet means so much to me when I live(d) abroad.
+This one is underestimated yet meant so much to me every time I stayed abroad.
 No matter how much you try to integrate and adapt, some homey things are simply irreplaceable – literally or figuratively.

-For example, I always bring postcards and photos from home to decorate my walls; my favorite seasoning and coffee beans from a particular brand from home; my bunny doll from childhood that smells like me…whatever that will instantly remind you of home.
+For example, I always bring postcards and photos from home to decorate my walls; my favorite seasoning and coffee beans from a particular brand from home; my bunny doll from childhood that smells like me…whatever can instantly remind you of home.

 Your favorite items will help to create a feeling of security.
 Sometimes, only that familiar smell, or taste, or image, can cure homesickness when you are far away from home.
 Remember: choose something that won’t take up too much luggage space.

 Here are some interesting “lost in translation” words in different languages related to homesickness.

 It is one thing to blend in with locals so that you can live like a local, but it is another thing to find someone who can understand.
 Another great way to get plugged in is to engage with the expats’ community — both physical and online.